-where $\fini_{\eta}$ is the ideal sheaf of a (possibly empty) finite subscheme, and where $D_i$ are line-bundles, satisfies $D_1.D_2<0$.
-However, since $\Mvee$ is globally generated away from a finite set, we can inject an effective line-bundle $D_2'$ into $\Mvee$, assume that the injection is saturated, and get
+We now prove the last statement.
+Since $\Mvee$ is globally generated away from a finite set, we can inject an effective line-bundle $D_1$ into $\Mvee$, assume that the injection is saturated, and get

-where $\zeta$ is a possibly empty zero-dimensional subscheme and $D_1'$ a line-bundle.
-Since $\Mvee$ is globally generated away from a finite set, then $D_1'$ is also globally generated (actually everywhere since it is base-component free).
-But then, $D_1'.D_2'\geq 0$, and if we dualise this sequence, we can put $(D_i')^{\vee}=D_i$ and get an extension where $D_1.D_2\geq 0$.
-So $c_2(M)\geq 0$. \end{proof}
+where $\eta$ is a possibly empty zero-dimensional subscheme and $D_2$ a line-bundle.
+Since $\Mvee$ is globally generated away from a finite set, then $D_2$ is also globally generated (actually everywhere since it is base-component free).
+But then, $D_1.D_2\geq 0$, and dualising, we see that $c_2(M)\geq 0$. \end{proof}

 In the proof of part (c) of Theorem \ref{main}, we will be needing the following result:

 \begin{Prop} Suppose $D_1$ and $D_2$ are two divisors on a K3 surface, and suppose $D_2^2>0$.
 Then $D_1^2D_2^2\leq (D_1.D_2)^2$, with equality if and only if $(D_1.D_2)D_1\sim D_1^2D_2$. \end{Prop}